charityyoungblood/StatisticsAndProbability/scalesOfMeasurement.md

 4. Ratio:
   - this level of data is MOST precise
-  - in Ratio Level, a number is assigned to a subject that represents the AMOUNT of the attribute that the subject has and the difference between consecutive numbers is assumed to be equal
+  - in Ratio Level, a number is assigned to a subject that represents the AMOUNT of the ATTRIBUTE/CHARACTERISTIC that the subject has and the difference between consecutive numbers is assumed to be equal
   - it has ALL of the characteristics of Interval Data, plus a meaningful zero point
   - For ratio measures, the "zero" tells us that the attribute or "variable" is NOT present in the participant/individual
   - The distance between pairs of "consecutive" numbers is assumed to be equal